rrousselGit/provider/README.md

 Expose the current value of a [ValueListenable].

-Changing [valueListenable] will stop listening to the previous [valueListenable] and listen the new one.
+Changing [valueListenable] will stop listening to the previous [valueListenable] and listen to the new one.
 Removing [ValueListenableProvider] from the tree will also stop listening to [valueListenable].

 ```dart